HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/two_qubit_gates.md

 ## Qsim

-The Qsim gate implements a `SWAP` between two spins and a `SpinInteraction` simultaniously.
-In this context, spins are meant to be localized and therefore distinguishable degrees of freedom.
+The Qsim gate implements a `SWAP` between two spins and a `SpinInteraction` simultaneously.
+In this context, spins are meant to be localized and therefore have distinguishable degrees of freedom.
 The definition of the Qsim gate in matrix form is given by

 \\[
  U = \begin{pmatrix}